RainyRae/hello-world/README.md

 # hello-world
-just have a try to create a new repository just have a try to create a branch
+just have a try to create a new repository and just have a try to create a branch